 How are marks for the Listening sub-test distributed?

 There are a total of 42 marks available in the Listening sub-test.
 Part A accounts for 24 marks, Part B accounts for 6 marks, and Part C accounts for 12 marks.

 Why are various accents used in the audio recordings for OET Listening?

-Across all three parts, a range of accents are used to reflect the global nature of the healthcare workforce.
-The main accents are: Australian, British, American, and other varieties such as New Zealand, Irish, Canadian, South African, etc.
+A range of accents are used across all three parts to reflect the global nature of the healthcare workforce.
+The main accents are: Australian, British, American, with other accents including New Zealand, Irish, Canadian, South African, etc.